FridayprinceD1/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-c more ppointers and arrays with alx using just the shell vi and emacs
+ - More pointers, arrays and strings with alx